fwillascheck/vim-tabline-bufferline/README.md

 ```

 # Configuration
-Edit the following lines to match the usage of Vim or Neovim.
+Edit the following lines to match your usage of Vim or Neovim.

 ```vim
 " remove terminal from buffer list